The Growing Momentum of Low-Code/No-Code in Finance

 Financial Reporting and Dashboards

-Many organizations leverage low-code/no-code platforms to create financial reporting solutions that fill gaps between enterprise systems and specialized BI tools.
-Common applications include custom financial dashboards that combine data from multiple sources, department-specific budget tracking applications, ad-hoc analytical tools for particular financial metrics, and executive briefing books presenting summarized financial information.
-The visual design capabilities of these platforms make them particularly effective for creating intuitive interfaces that financial users can readily adopt.
+Many organizations use these platforms for financial reporting solutions that bridge gaps between enterprise systems and BI tools.
+Think custom dashboards combining data from multiple sources, budget trackers, or ad-hoc analytical tools.
+Their visual design capabilities make for intuitive interfaces.

 Implementation Realities and Limitations